Okoth67/okoth67.github.io/_posts/2025-01-25-benchmarking-wekeza-llm.md

 ## 📝 Writing Notes

-*Like any good data scientist, I believe in using the right tools for the job.
-This blog post was enhanced with AI assistance—Grammarly helped polish the grammar, and ChatGPT helped structure the narrative flow.
+*Like any good NLP student, I believe in using the right tools for the job.
+This blog post, being my first of 21,  was enhanced with AI assistance, Grammarly helped polish the grammar while ChatGPT helped structure the narrative flow.
 Because let's be honest, if you're building LLMs, you might as well use them to write about building LLMs! 🤖✍️*